DevrexLabs/OrigoDB/docs/storage/sql-storage/index.md

 The ProviderName must be one the following supported providers.
 Otherwise a custom provider needs to be configured.
 See Custom Providers below.

 * `System.Data.SqlClient` - has been tested with Sql Server 2008 and above
-* `System.Data.OleDbClient` - tested with Sql Server
+* `System.Data.OleDb` - not yet tested so probably not operational.
 * `System.Data.SqlServerCe.4.0` - will use `MsSqlStatements` but has not been tested

 ##  Custom Providers